 Another way to foster this culture is by staying connected.
 Putting names to faces makes it easier to recognize and talk to a coworker when you see them in real life.
 With so much of our daily communication being online, sometimes you never know what exactly the person on the other side of the screen looks like, and you won’t make that connection if you don’t see them in person.

 It’s important for all our associates to be connected, which is why we encourage all employees to put a picture of themselves on their email accounts and in the associate directory.
 If we can easily connect with one another, it will also be easier to talk about those important topics.
-For more information on updating pictures and personal information, click here.
+Learn more about updating pictures and personal information.

 If you’d like to learn more about Nelnet’s Innovation Studio or have an idea you’d like to see brought to life, visit NelnetInnovation.com.